zhaoda/leo.github.io/_posts/2015-06-26-avoid-a-total-ux-mess-in-product-support.md

 **EDIT 2:** When allowing users to write their feedback or questions via e-mail, the sender of the response should be set to your company's name (or something similar).
 I saw a few bad examples like the following one, who basically set it to the real name of the guy who wrote me back:

-{% include image.liquid file="email-autocomplete.png" %}
+{% include image.html file="email-autocomplete.png" %}

 Now every time the user opens the mail app, it auto-completes the content of the "receiver"-field as soon as he starts typing in the company's adress.
 And no - even if he tries to remove this information, most apps will make sure that it stays.